 Mississippi’s economy enjoyed the biggest benefit from the moratorium, as its estimated infusion of $880 million over the April 2020 to September 2021 period represented the equivalent of 0.08% of its GDP and 0.08% of total personal earnings within the state.

 Of course, these numbers will differ by borrower, and the interplay between state size, average monthly payment and each state’s economy is complex.
 While the pause in student loan payments might have represented a drop in the bucket for some, it may have been a serious financial lifeline for others during this difficult time.

-Since the student loan moratorium began in March 2020, it was extended four times, twice by the Trump administration and then twice by the Biden administration.
-Most recently, it was set to expire at the end of September 2021 when the current administration extended it again until Jan.
-31, 2022.
+Since the student loan moratorium began in March 2020, it was extended five times, twice by the Trump administration and three times by the Biden administration.
+Most recently, it was set to expire at the end of January 2022 when the current administration extended it again through May 1, 2022.

 If you owe federal student loans, make sure to sign in to your accounts and review your information, including your: